-FOODWAY STORE Rodriquez Earns Sul Ross Degree Richard Rodriquez of Ozo-na is among the 354 candidates for degrees at Sul Ross University commencement Rodriquez will receive his B. S. in physical education.
+FOODWAY STORE Rodriquez Earns Sul Ross Degree Richard Rodriquez of Ozona is among the 354 candidates for degrees at Sul Ross University commencement Rodriguez will receive his S. in physical education.
 There are 272 bachelor's degrees and 82 master's to be awarded to December and May candidates.
-Mr. and Mrs. Jack Glasscock of Abilene and son, Dan, were here for Mother's Day to visit her parents, Mr. and Mrs. Maurice Black.
-Mrs. Robert Cox is spending the week visiting her son, Robert Cox and his family in --0-- Mr. and Mrs. Richard Preston and son, Trey, spent Mother's Day in the home of Mrs. Preston's parents, Mr. and Mrs. Charlie Applewhite.
+Mr. and Mrs. Jack Glasscock of Abilene and son, Dan, A motorist, after barely touch- were here for Mother's Day to ing a dog, ran his car into the visit her parents, Mr. and Mrs. Mrs. Robert Cox is spending the week visiting her son, Robert Cox and his family in Mr. and Mrs. Richard Preston and son, Trey, spent Mother's Day in the home of Mrs. Preston's parents, Mr. and Mrs. Charlie Applewhite.
 WANTED - Household help.
 Call 392-2551.
-After 5 p.m. call 392-3208. ess were in Ozona Sunday to visit their families on Mother'
+After 5 p.m. ress were in Ozona Sunday to visit their families on Mother's